 We love light.
 It is important to us not just because we do a lot of photography, but in the winter months it can feel very dark without room for the light to bounce around.
 That said, we decided that on the main floor we will do 9 ft ceilings and on the second floor we will either vault the rooms or do 8 ft walls (one again a cost situation).
 We also wanted to make sure we picked windows that would give us as much light as possible within our budget.

 Next, I want to share with you the elevations (the exterior of the house)…

 These are the initial concepts for the exterior of the home.
 These are rough and in process still.
+We’re still deciding on the design and which materials to use for our commercial roofing installation with the help of our roofers.
 We haven’t fully chosen windows or had them laid out properly so to know exactly what the exterior of the home will look like is hard to say at this moment, but we can at least begin the process of having an idea.
 A complete understanding of the exterior will come in the coming months.
 We do know that we want to do another dark house.
 At first, I wanted white, but all winter I have loved how darker homes look in the snow and since half the year we have snow, we decided going dark was what we liked.
 We also decided to do some kind of verticle siding.
 We haven’t gone down the shopping route fully yet, but we love the look of a board and batten siding has.
 It feels both modern and farmhouse, which is the look we are wanting to go after with the home.

 As for windows, we plan to do a mix of fixed, awning, and casement while also mixing up whether the window has grills or not.
 We love how it gives the home a barn-like feeling while still being simple and modern.
 However if our awning gets old, it doesn’t mean that it automatically needs to be ripped out and replaced with a new awning or patio cover, as aluminum is very sturdy.
 My friend told me that I can call an aluminum awning repair expert to give my aluminum awning a brand new look!